Deep generative modelling of canonical ensemble with differentiable thermal properties: Thermodynamic Quantities from the Differentiation of the Free Energy

-where $q_{\theta}(\mathbf{x}, \beta)$ is the distributino of the VaTD model.
-When the loss is low enough, we assume the distribution of VaTD has the form of the Boltzmann distribution, \ie,
+where $q_{\theta}(\mathbf{x}, \beta)$ is the distribution of the VaTD model.
+When the loss is low and STD is small, we assume the distribution of VaTD model has the form of the Boltzmann distribution, \ie,

-where $E_{\theta}$ is the energy function learned by the VaTD.
+where $E_{\theta}$ is the energy function learned by the VaTD model, and because of a small STD, $\bar{\mathcal{Z}}$ is a stable estimate of the partition function which doesn't depend on $\bm{x}$.
 Then, Eq.~(\ref{eq:Cv1st}) can be reformulated into

-From Eq.~(\ref{eq:KLD}), when the model is trained to be a Boltzmann distribution, $\log\bar{\mathcal{Z}}$ is a constant for any $\bm{x}$.
-In that case, the former term in Eq.~(\ref{eq:1stCvEst}) disappears, and the latter is related to the heat capacity, so the heat capacity can be written as
+As we consider $\log\bar{\mathcal{Z}}$ is a constant for any $\bm{x}$, the former term in Eq.~(\ref{eq:1stCvEst}) disappears, and the latter is related to the heat capacity of the learned energy function.
+So, the heat capacity estimate can be written as